Skip to content

 Peli de Halleux

 Excellent journey!
 Now it’s time to plunge into the observatory - the nerve center of Peli’s Agent Factory!
-Where we watch everything and know all!

 In our previous post, we explored quality and hygiene workflows - the vigilant caretakers that investigate failed CI runs, detect schema drift, and catch breaking changes before users do.
 These workflows maintain codebase health by spotting problems before they escalate.

-These workflows taught us that observability isn’t optional when you’re running dozens of AI agents - it’s the difference between a well-oiled machine and an expensive black box.
+Observability isn’t optional when you’re running dozens of AI agents - it’s the difference between a well-oiled machine and an expensive black box.

 You can add these workflows to your own repository and remix them.
 Get going with our Quick Start, then run one of the following: